iAmImran007/Code_War/README.md

 ## 🚀 What is Code_War?

 Two players join a room via **WebSocket**, and are assigned the **same coding problem**.
-Whoever solves it first... wins the game.
-Simple.
+Whoever solves it first... wins the World sorry game.

-> Think of it as **coding meets battle royale**, but nerdier.

 ## 🛠 Tools & Technologies